Canon 250D vs M10

 It is notable that the 250D has a hotshoe, while the M10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The 250D is a recent model that features in the current product line-up of Canon.
-In contrast, the M10 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the M10 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M10 was succeeded by the Canon M100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 250D and M10 can be found, respectively, in the Canon 250D Manual (free pdf) or the online Canon M10 Manual.

 So what conclusions can be drawn?
 Is the Canon 250D better than the Canon M10 or vice versa?
 The listing below highlights the relative strengths of the two models.